-(1) Prepare the estimates of the expenditure and revenue of the State and submit them to the State Assembly for approbation.

-(2) Appoint military and civil officials to posts and dismiss them, in so far as this duty is not confided by the laws to other institutions.

-(3) Conclude treaties with other States on behalf of the Esthonian Republic, and lay them before the State Assembly for ratification.

-(4) Declare war and conclude peace on the basis of the corresponding decisions of the State Assembly.

-(5) Proclaim a state of defence as well in single parts as in the whole of the State, which they submit to the State Assembly for approbation.

-(6) Present the drafts of Bills to the State Assembly.

-(7) Issue regulations and orders on the basis of the laws.

-(8) Decide petitions for mercy.
+- (1) Prepare the estimates of the expenditure and revenue of the State and submit them to the State Assembly for approbation. - (2) Appoint military and civil officials to posts and dismiss them, in so far as this duty is not confided by the laws to other institutions. - (3) Conclude treaties with other States on behalf of the Esthonian Republic, and lay them before the State Assembly for ratification. - (4) Declare war and conclude peace on the basis of the corresponding decisions of the State Assembly. - (5) Proclaim a state of defence as well in single parts as in the whole of the State, which they submit to the State Assembly for approbation. - Assembly. - (7) Issue regulations and orders on the basis of the laws. - (8) Decide petitions for mercy.